The minimum standard of energy efficiency of certain non-domestic rented property is a rating of E or above

 This guidance is for England and Wales

-The Energy Efficiency (Private Rented Property) Regulations 2015 are intended to improve the standard of energy efficiency in both the domestic and non-domestic private rented sector in England and Wales.
+The Energy Efficiency (Private Rented Property) (England and Wales) Regulations 2015 are intended to improve the standard of energy efficiency in both the domestic and non-domestic private rented sector in England and Wales.
+There are no equivalent regulations for Scotland.

 The Regulations target properties that are currently rated F or G on their Energy Performance Certificates (EPCs), implementing measures to raise their rating to a minimum of E. This will reduce the emissions produced by heating and powering these buildings, which currently accounts for 12% of UK emissions.

-The Regulations prohibit the letting of substandard (lower than band E) non-domestic property, under a phased approach:
+The Regulations prohibit the letting of substandard (lower than band E) non-domestic property, as follows:

 The Regulations only apply to those properties that are legally required to have an EPC.
 Since 2008, the majority of non-domestic properties have been required to have an EPC.
 There are exceptions if the property is: